COMBATING PAINTWORK FLAWS & DEFECTS

 While this is certainly a trusted form of protection, one should note that this method is labor-intensive, outdated, and is now considered by many within my industry as meeting the "bare minimum".
 At Blackstone Detail, I do not subscribe to the "bare minimum".
 My clients deserve a better solution.
 In comparison, the glass and ceramic coatings that I offer are 200-350 times thicker than that of your traditional carnauba wax or paint sealant.
 Why does this matter?
 Ultimately, this provides you with a long-term solution against the elements.
-In addition, you're receiving even greater aesthetics including major hydrophobic properties, glass-like reflections, self-cleaning properties, etc. More than anything else, I explore the marketplace and test what performs well and what is labeled as substandard.
+In addition, you're receiving even greater aesthetics including major hydrophobic properties, glass-like reflections, self-cleaning properties, and more.
+More than anything else, I explore the marketplace and test what performs exceptionally well versus what is labeled as substandard.
 With this in mind, I only subscribe to a very small handful of manufacturers that eat, breathe, and sleep car care protection, but are also consistent in principle of application and are backed with substantive data rather than following a trend-setting agenda.

 Conversely, I'll exchange dialogue with clients who had recently purchased a brand new vehicle, only to spot flaws within their paintwork almost weeks after they drive it off the lot.
 As a result, the owner is now faced with a monstrous headache of contacting the manufacturer, reading through the fine print of their supposed "warranty", and seeing if they can find a silver-lining to their woes of vehicle ownership.